intltechventures/Lab.Architecture/Diagrams/README.md

 The Achilles Heel of all such sophisticated tools?
 Initial costs (acquisition, training, implementation), and long-term maintenance costs (effort, resources, budgets).

-The unqiue dynamics (and constraints) at play within your organization will often severly limit your choices.
+The unqiue dynamics (and constraints) at play within your organization will often severely limit your choices.

-This document is intended as a placeholder to collect and organize notes on possible solutions. **It is not intended to be exhaustive, only illustrative.**
+This document is intended as a placeholder to collect and organize notes on a broad range of possible solutions. **It is not intended to be exhaustive, only illustrative.**

 _Caveat Emptor_ is still sound advice.
 Your own **Due Diligence** is always necessary.